-Q: What is the difference between CBHCs and the national Certified Community Behavioral Health Center (CCBHC) model?
+Q: What is the difference between CBHCs and the national Certified Community Behavioral Health Clinic (CCBHC) model?

 A: CBHC service delivery expectations are similar with CCBHC service delivery expectations.
 Both models focus on delivering a continuum of outpatient, urgent, and crisis mental health and SUD services on an open-access basis and in a person-centered, evidence-based manner.
 Key differences include that CBHCs will be required to deliver specialized services for children and youth, which is not required in the national CCBHC program.
 In addition, the CBHC requirements and encounter rate will not include supported employment, targeted case management, intensive outpatient, or day treatment.
 CBHCs may offer some of these services, but they will not be included in the CBHC scope of services or encounter rate.
 CBHCs will be required to facilitate referrals to needed behavioral health services not provided by the CBHC.
 EOHHS anticipates that participation in the CBHC model will create synergies for providers that are pursuing SAMHSA CCBHC designation.

 Q: Will CBHCs be required to have partnerships with other service providers?

 A: CBHCs will be expected to maintain formal referral partnerships with specialty behavioral health providers to ensure member access to certain services that are not directly delivered by the CBHC, such as methadone treatment and naltrexone injection, Children’s Behavioral Health Initiative (CBHI) services, and certain evidence-based practices.
 CBHCs will have flexibility to determine the structures of these partnerships.

 Q: How will CBHI services, performance specifications and payment methodologies be incorporated into CBHCs?
 Will CBHCs provide ICC?
 MCI?

 A: CBHCs will not be required to deliver Intensive Care Coordination (ICC), Family Support and Training (FS&T), In-Home Therapy (IHT), Therapeutic Mentor (TM), or In-Home Behavioral Services (IHBS), but they will be expected to maintain strong referral partnerships with CBHI providers and facilitate access to those services as needed.
 Each CBHC will deliver 24/7 community and mobile crisis services, including Mobile Crisis Intervention, for a defined geographic region.

 Q: Will there be future opportunities for providers to become CBHCs after the initial procurement?